 Frequently Asked Questions

 Is it safe to paint polywood outdoor furniture

 The short answer is yes, it is safe to paint your Polywood outdoor furniture.
 The full answer is that this is good news if you wish to change the aesthetics of their furniture, update its texture, and ensure the best year-round performance.
 We’ve written a blog post here and there about upcycling furniture items for home decor and these have been some of our most popular posts!

-While Polywood may be better than resin furniture for outdoor use, your furniture may take a severe battering from the different elements if you live in a coastal area with frequent salt spray and strong coastal winds.
-Painting your Polywood can give it a fresh update with a new color.
+While polywood may be better than resin furniture for outdoor use, your furniture may take a severe battering from the different elements if you live in a coastal area with frequent salt spray and strong coastal winds.
+Painting your polywood furniture can give it a fresh update with a new color.

 There are a couple of options for cleaning Polywood, and this is very easy to do because it requires low maintenance, and there is no risk of removing paint.
 All you need is water and mild dish soap to clean these pieces.

 Can power wash polywood material